ReadingAndThinking.com

 There are many long sentences and many sub-meanings in the original text.
 It is really difficult to understand, but I have always liked Jane Austen, a talented woman.
 She can always complete a novel with three or four families and the scenery of the British countryside.

 In terms of character, there is no doubt that Eleanor is a rational type, and Marianne is an emotional type.
 But the ending is funny, Eleanor is married to emotion and Marianne is married to reason.
-In addition to the beautiful language, this debut novel is lacking in writing power, and there are many places that are debatable regarding the characterization of the characters and the rationality of the plot.
+In addition to the beautiful language, this debut novel is lacking in writing power, and many places are debatable regarding the characterization of the characters and the rationality of the plot.

 For example, Edward's self-confession, in my opinion, is no different from Willoughby's.
 They are both shameless and selfish, blaming half-heartedness on love without knowing it, and wantonly demeaning their ex-fiancée or current wife.